by Ben Best

 Although unemployment remained above 15%, personal income and industrial production rose significantly during Roosevelt's first term.
 In the 1936 election Roosevelt won all but 2 states while the substantial Democratic majorities were increased in both the Senate & the House.
 With Mussolini in Italy, Hitler in Germany & Stalin in the Soviet Union, freedom & capitalism were at their lowest ebb.
 But 1937 brought a severe recession within the depression, with durable goods production dropping nearly 50% in a single year.
 Despite Roosevelt's popularity as war-President, the high regard for his socialist policies had begun to decline.
 When World War II ended and communists became the new enemy, there was an increased appreciation for free-enterprise & capitalism, even though it was heavily laden with Keynesianism.

-Ignorance of market economics not only resulted in the New Deal, but contributed to the 1930s spread of labor-based, class-warfare ideologies -- socialism, communism and unionism.
-Against this backdrop, the economics of John Maynard Keynes was able to gain ascendency.
+Ignorance of market economics not only resulted in the New Deal, but contributed to the 1930s spread of labor-based, class-warfare ideologies — socialism, communism and unionism.
+Against this backdrop, the economics of John Maynard Keynes was able to gain ascendancy.
+Keynes attributed business cycles to whimsical psychological forces and regarded government intervention in the market to be a panacea.
 By moving even further away from the gold standard, central banks gained a freer hand to engage in inflationary practices.
-Keynesianism -- with its emphasis on unemployment & inflation and ignorance of the significance of capital -- actually gave governments a tool to undermine the devastating consequences of excessive unionism.
+Keynesianism — with its emphasis on unemployment & inflation and ignorance of the significance of capital — actually gave governments a tool to undermine the devastating consequences of excessive unionism.
 By inflating money supply, governments were able to drive down real wages and thus counter the unemployment produced by the excessive wage-rates of the unionists.
 Keynesian economists began to think an inverse relationship between inflation & unemployment is a fundamental economic law (the "Phillips Curve").
+But although workers can be fooled by an unexpected inflation, once government inflation tactics are anticipated, unions will demand wage increases based on price rise expectations.

 Interest rate cuts by the US Fed (Federal Reserve, central bank) has often been characterized as "throwing a party for Wall Street".
 Treating the rate-cut as the party punch has been used as an analogy to illustrate the difference between the Monetarist and the Austrian view.
 In Monetarism the punch is regarded as a nonalcoholic, but delightful drink.
-The Fed causes the business cycle by creating a boom with the punch and then creating a bust (recession) by plucking-away the punchbowl (the "plucking model" -- although the term originates from the analogy of plucking a string).
-To Monetarists, the source of economic growth is continued, judicious expansion of the money supply by the central bank -- and recessions are caused when central banks injudiciously increase interest rates (plucking down the growth.
+According to Monetarists, a central bank causes the business cycle by occasionally mistakenly interrupting the upward trend by allowing the money supply to contract (the "plucking model" — from the analogy of plucking a string).
+To Monetarists, the source of economic growth is continued, judicious expansion of the money supply by the central bank — and recessions are caused when central banks injudiciously increase interest rates or refrain from lowering interest rates when it would be appropriate to do so (plucking down the growth).
+For Monetarists recessions are minor interruptions of growth, not "busts" that follow "booms".

 What followed, however, was a model of the Austrian Business Cycle and the damage Monetarist & Keynesian remedies can do to an economy.
 From 1980 to 1989 the Japanese Central Bank (Bank of Japan, BOJ) engaged in a disastrous policy of credit expansion, driving the Official Discount Rate (ODR) from 9% to 2½%.
 Massive overborrowing by Japanese corporations was spurred not only by the artificially low interest rates, but by the fact that the government effectively guaranteed the loans.
 In that same period, the Japanese Nikkei 225 stock index rose from less than 10,000 to nearly 40,000 on a path of exponential growth.
 With 3% of the world's landmass, Japan had 60% of the world's real estate value.
 These colossal overvaluations also fueled overborrowing by making debt-to-equity ratios appear far lower (and less risky) than they really were.